nicolasfara/pulvreakt-reconfiguration-evaluation/README.md

-# Alchemist Experiments Bootstrap

-A customized Alchemist Primer with releases and data analysis ready.

-Upon generation of an experiment from this template:
-1. add a secret github token with `repo` permissions named `DEPLOYMENT_TOKEN`;
-2. edit the project name in `settings.gradle.kts`;
-3. edit the DockerHub user name in `docker-compose.yml`;
-4. add a secret called `DOCKER_PASSWORD` with your DockerHub password;
-5. edit the DockerHub password in `.github/workflows/build-and-deploy.yml`;

-## Reproduce the entire experiment
+# PulvReAKt - Framework reconfiguration evaluation

-**WARNING**: re-running the whole experiment may take a very long time on a normal computer.
+> **WARNING**: re-running the whole experiment may take a very long time on a normal computer.

 ### Reproduce with containers (recommended)